Come as You Are (Beverley Knight song)

 "Come as You Are" is the lead single from English singer Beverley Knight's fourth studio album, Affirmation (2004).
-Co-written by Guy Chambers, it was Knight's second UK top-10 hit and is her highest-charting song in the UK, peaking at number nine and remaining in the UK top 75 for 10 weeks.
-It also briefly charted in Germany, peaking at number 100.
+Co-written by Guy Chambers, it was Knight's second UK top-10 hit and is her highest-charting song in the United Kingdom, peaking at number nine on the UK Singles Chart.
+It also briefly charted in Germany, reaching number 100.

 Music video

 The promotional video for "Come as You Are" was directed by J.T and was Knight's most expensive.
 It is set on a futuristic space station and involves her performing with her band to a large crowd.